fatalxiao/vivy/README.md

     // An unique key registered to store.
     nameSpace: 'MODEL_NAME_SPACE',

-    // Any type of value.
+    // Any type of redux state value.
     state: STATE_VALUE,

-    // Vivy model actions just like redux actions.
+    // Vivy model action.
     actions: {

-        // Register a model action.
+        // Define a model action.
+Payload here is an object passing by dispatch
         ACTION_NAME: payload => (dispatch, getState) => {

             // Get state value by getState.